movie reviews from a film fan

 Eastwood Nearly Goes for a Burton

-Unlike many war movies which were made during the 50s and 60s "Where Eagles Dare" is purely a work of fiction, written and made for one reason and that is to entertain through exciting action.
+Unlike some war movies which were made during the 50s and 60s "Where Eagles Dare" is purely a work of fiction, written and made for one reason and that is to entertain through exciting action and daring do.
 As such it has elements of Boy' Own about it as we watch the heroic acts of lead duo Richard Burton and Clint Eastwood as they take us on an adventure and basically sticking it to the Germans.
-"Where Eagles Dare" is by no means a great movie or even a great war movie, but it does what it sets out to do and that is to entertain through both action and a storyline which twists and turns through various double crosses.
+Whilst entertaining "Where Eagles Dare" is by no means a great movie or even a great war movie, but it does what it sets out to do and that is to entertain through both action and a storyline which twists and turns through various double crosses.

-When a plane goes down near a German military strong hold, the American General on board is taken captive by the Germans and taken to their mountain fortress.
-In fear that the General will spill his beans, the British put together a team of experts to parachute into Bavaria and try and complete mission impossible by penetrating the fortress and rescuing the general.
-But not all is as it seems as during the parachute drop one of the team is murdered and Major John Smith (Richard Burton - The Wild Geese) leading the team seems to have ulterior plans.
+When a plane goes down near a German military strong hold, the American General on board is helf prisoner by the Germans and taken to their mountain fortress.
+In fear that the General will spill the beans, the British put together an elite team to parachute into Bavaria to penetrating the fortress and rescue the general before he breaks.
+But not all is as it seems as during the parachute drop one of the team is murdered and team leader Major John Smith (Richard Burton - Sea Wife) seems to have ulterior plans.

 One of the best things about "Where Eagles Dare" is that it starts of as one thing, a simple tale of a rescue mission during the war.
-But as it progresses we become aware that not is all as it seems and we are lead to suspect that Major Smith maybe hiding something, that he maybe a traitor in the team.
+But as it progresses we become aware that all is not as it seems and we are lead to suspect that Major Smith maybe hiding something, that he maybe the traitor in the team.
 And then just as we are doubting him we go through a series of twists and turns as well as countless double crosses before it all makes sense.
-It all becomes clear in the movie scene in the heart of the German stronghold as Smith works his way through more twists and turns to the point it almost feels contrived but makes it clear exactly what is happening.
+It all becomes clear during the movie scene in the heart of the German stronghold as Smith works his way through more twists and turns to the point it feels contrived but somehow makes it clear exactly what is happening.
 But despite bordering on the over the top when it comes to double crosses it's entertaining to boot, exciting as you try to work out who the bad guys are.

 And when "Where Eagles Dare" is not trying to seduce you into thinking one thing then another it is plying you with action and adventure.
 From the opening scenes which feature the parachute drop into the Bavarian mountains to the dangerous assault on the German castle right through to the daring action packed escape.
 It's the stuff of young boys dreams, or use to be as they acted out the adventures they watched on the screen and as such delivers scene after scene of excitement.
 From gun fights, explosions, riding on top of cable cars it has it all in bucket loads.